A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.

 At Key Stage 2, our pupils are taught to design, write and debug programs that accomplish specific goals, using sequence, selection and repetition in them.
 Using logical reasoning, they explain how algorithms work and detect and correct errors within them.
 The children are taught about computer networks and the opportunities they offer for communication and collaboration.
 They use technology effectively (including for collecting, analysing, evaluating and presenting data and information) and begin to evaluate digital content.
 Our pupils are taught how to use technology safely, respectfully and responsibly.
 They recognise acceptable and unacceptable behaviour and identify a range of ways to report concerns about content and contact.

 We have created a comprehensive progression document for staff to follow to best embed and cover every element of the Computing curriculum.
-The knowledge, vocabulary and skills build year on year to develop and challenge our learners.

-Tier three subject specific vocabulary is taught explicitly and built on as the children progress through school.
+Subject specific vocabulary is taught explicitly and built on as the children progress through school.
 Staff follow the progression grids to ensure that pupils are taught the appropriate vocabulary, skills and knowledge and that they are appropriately challenged in their learning.

 Each year we support Safer Internet Day and explore the theme in depth across the school.
 This provides an additional boost to the importance of Internet safety which is covered right from the beginning EYFS to the end of KS2.